druxt/druxt.js/docs/guide/getting-started.md

 # Getting started

-DruxtJS requires a NuxtJS frontend and a Drupal JSON:API backend:
+DruxtJS requires a Nuxt.js frontend and a Drupal JSON:API backend:

 ## Drupal